LassoSoft/LassoGuide/source/operations/requests-responses.rst

 method for enumerating all cookies being set.

-Setting a cookie requires specifying a name and a value and optionally a domain, expiration, path, and SSL secure flag.
+Setting a cookie requires specifying a name and a value and optionally a domain, expiration, path, SSL secure flag, and HttpOnly flag.
 These values are supplied as parameters when setting a cookie.
 Cookie headers are not created until the request processing is completed and the response is to be sent to the client.

 .. member:: web_response->setCookie(nv::pair, \
       -domain= ?, \
       -expires= ?, \
       -path= ?, \
+      -secure= false, \
-      -secure= false)
+      -httponly= false)

    Sets the indicated cookie.
 Any duplicate cookie would be replaced.
 The first parameter must be the cookie :samp:`{name}={value}` pair.
 If used, the ``-domain`` and ``-path`` keyword parameters must have string values.
+Setting ``-secure`` causes the cookie to only be sent over HTTPS connections, and ``-httponly`` blocks client-side scripts from accessing the cookie.

    The ``-expires`` parameter can be either a date object, a duration object, an integer, a string, or any object that will produce a suitable value when converted into a string.
 A date indicates the absolute date at which the cookie will expire.
 A duration indicates the time that the cookie should expire based on the time at which the cookie is being set.
-An integer indicates the number of minutes until the cookie expires.
+An integer or string indicates the number of minutes until the cookie expires.
 Any other object type is appended directly to the outgoing cookie header string.

+   .. versionchanged:: 9.3.1
+      Added ``-httponly`` flag.

 .. member:: web_response->cookies()::trait_forEach